onap/vnfrqts-requirements/docs/Chapter5.rst

 “Floating IP” resources, for which OpenStack manages a pool of public IP addresses that are mapped to specific VM ports.
 In that case, the individual VMs are not even aware of the public IPs, and all assignment of public IPs to VMs is via OpenStack commands.
-OpenECOMP does not support Neutron-style Floating IPs.
+ONAP does not support Neutron-style Floating IPs.

 Both IPv4 and IPv6 “allowed\_address\_pairs” addresses are supported.